MassTLC’s Tech & Innovation Conference:

 In this talk, Prof. Sharon will present the activities of Fraunhofer USA CMI, including examples of innovative automation systems developed and deployed in industry.
 He will also conduct a hands-on exercise on the financial justification required for “Management” to approve an automation investment, so that a “cool” idea doesn’t just die in the Lab.

-3:55 – 4:55 Blockchain: Using today’s tech to impact tomorrow’s success: Katie Chase, SVP, Fidelity Center for Applied Technology and Parth Gargava, Senior Software Engineer, Fidelity
+3:45 – 4:45 Zero Knowledge Proofs: Katie Chase, SVP, Fidelity Center for Applied Technology and Parth Gargava, Senior Software Engineer, Fidelity

 Zero knowledge proofs are the highest level privacy scheme for information sharing.
 Zero knowledge proofs allow data to be verified without revealing sensitive information to multiple parties using advanced cryptography.
 These methods have the potential to revolutionize the way data is collected, used and transacted with.
 Parth will be explaining how ZK SNARKS (a form of Zero Knowledge proofs) work with a use case for identifying accredited investors.

-5:00 – 6:00 Cloud Optimization Workshop: Anusha Dharmalingam, Enterprise Solutions Architect, AWS and Pete Buonora, Enterprise Solutions Architect, AWS
+4:50 – 5:50 Automated AWS Cloud Threat Detection Workshop: Anusha Dharmalingam, Enterprise Solutions Architect, AWS and Pete Buonora, Enterprise Solutions Architect, AWS

 Security in the cloud is much like security in your on-premises data centers, except with more visibility and ability to automate tools and processes.
 This allows customers to both move more quickly and stay secure.